 Later on, the open leaves can be used as a general pot herb or substituted for spinach in recipes like ‘hostakopita’.
 The flowers and flower buds are also edible: the Montreal Botanical Garden lists all species as edible and Hosta fortunei as the tastiest.

 It seems to be an open question whether every single species of hosta is edible and therefore whether it is a good idea to try any unidentified hosta that you may happen across.
-The only species I have eaten regularly myself is Hosta sieboldiana.
-Martin Crawford lists H crispula, longipes, montana, plantaginea, sieboldii, sieboldiana, undulata and ventricosa, which covers all the common ornamental species.
-Plants for a Future add H clausa, clavata, longissima, nigrescens, rectifolia and tardiva and list no known hazards for the genus as a whole.
+The species I have eaten regularly myself are H. sieboldiana, montana and longipes.
+Martin Crawford lists H. crispula, longipes, montana, plantaginea, sieboldii, sieboldiana, undulata and ventricosa.
+Plants for a Future add H. clausa, clavata, longissima, nigrescens, rectifolia and tardiva and list no known hazards for the genus as a whole.
+This covers all the common ornamental species except H minor, which probably isn’t worth it anyway, and H fortunei, which must be edible since the most popular variety of it, ‘Sagae’ originally arose in hostas being grown for food in Sagae City in Japan.
 On the basis of that I’m happy to try any hosta myself, but if you’re going to do that, remember to try only a small piece first and test for a skin reaction by rubbing a piece on your skin before putting anything in your mouth.